Trump: South Korea should pay for $1B missile defense system

 Related: Anti-missile system in South Korea operational in 'coming days'

-The current frontrunner in the election, Moon Jae-in, has taken a lukewarm position toward THAAD and argued the system should not to be installed until a new administration is elected.
+The current frontrunner in the election, Moon Jae-in, has taken a lukewarm stance on THAAD and argued the system should not be installed until a new administration is elected.

-Trump's comments help exacerbate the feeling "that Korea is being bypassed on its own national concerns," Graham said.
+"It is shameless for the U.S. to ask South Korea to pay for THAAD given that they are deploying it not only to protect South Koreans but also Americans in South Korea, American territory and for the security" of the region, said Kim Ki-jung, a foreign policy adviser to Moon and a professor at Yonsei University in Seoul.

+The THAAD battery in Asia is part of a broader network of defense systems in East Asia.
+None of them would be able to protect Seoul, South Korea's biggest city that lies only about 35 miles from the border with North Korea.
+That distance means it's vulnerable to shorter-range rockets and artillery.

-China has made its opposition to THAAD clear by putting pressure on South Korean companies and the country's tourism industry.
+China has made clear its opposition to THAAD, which it says is a threat to its security and destabilizing for the region, by putting pressure on South Korean companies and the country's tourism industry.

 Related: South Korean company to China: Don't blame us for THAAD missiles